JeffWigger/FastDynamicBatcher/README.rst

      - 117.10s
      - 88.47s

 On GPUs, which benefit greatly from large batch sizes, we achieved a speed-up of almost 2.5x by creating dynamic batches of size 16.
-On, CPUs, the gains are more modest with a speed-up of 1.3x.
+On CPUs, the gains are more modest with a speed-up of 1.3x.